 Available as an ebook (epub, kindle, ibooks, pdf and more).

 The Gaelic College has an international reputation for its contribution to the promotion and preservation of traditional Gaelic culture, offering instruction in over ten disciplines, and year-round learning and fun.
 As a cultural destination, it will delight visitors with the unique opportunity to experience first-hand the living culture of the Nova Scotia Gaelic people.

-East Coast Eddies is available as a paperback locally in Nova Scotia!
+East Coast Eddies and Tickles, Rattles and Runs are available as paperbacks locally in Nova Scotia!